src-its/help-content/markdown/markdown.md

 Markdown can be [converted easily](Working-with-Pandoc) to other formatting and printing languages.
 It is often used to format readme files, for writing messages in online discussion forums, and to create rich text using a plain text editor.

 Markdown is free software, available under a [BSD-style open source license](http://daringfireball.net/projects/markdown/license).

+# Markdown Cheatsheet

+> This cheatsheet is taken from [a Gist](https://gist.github.com/jonschlinkert/5854601) by Jon Schlinkert.
+Rendering can be enabled using the [{{gist}} helper](https://github.com/assemble/handlebars-helpers#gist) [without it, code syntax colorization is not visible].

 # Typography